MiShenng/Mathematics_and_Statistical_Modeling_Competition_Record/README.md

 # Mathematics_and_Statistical_Modeling_Competition_Record

-A consolidated archive for mathematical and statistical modeling competitions.
+Backup of the math and statistical modeling competitions I have participated in.
 The repository keeps each competition as an independent project folder with its problem materials, datasets, modeling code, plotting code, figures, LaTeX source files, and final PDF.

 ## Competition Records